gfbarbieri/gfbarbieri/content/code_tutorials/data_sources/web_scraping/price_finder_amazon_soap.md

 ### Amazon Text Search

-Find the base URL of Amazon's text search by searching for someone on the Amazon website.
+Find the base URL of Amazon's text search by searching for an item on Amazon.

 ```python
 base_url = 'https://www.amazon.com/s'
 ```

-Infer from the results that `k` is the parameter that the text search is passed to, which I pass a parameter to the request.
+Infer from the resulting URL that `k` is the parameter the text is passed to, which I pass a parameter to the request.

 ```python
 params = {'k':'olive oil soap'}
 ```

-Create URL
+Use the Requests library to create the URL that Selenium will open a browser to.

 ```python
 url = requests.Request('GET', base_url, params=params).prepare().url
 ```

-Use Selenium WebDriver to create HTML.
+Use Selenium WebDriver to open a Chrome browser to the URL for olive oil soap on Amazon.

 ```python